RGonzLin/RAGamuffin/README.md

 6. Choose the default models and documents directory or specify your own.
 7. All done! start chatting about your documents with complete privacy.

-After this first setup, you will only need to start at step 5!
+After this first setup, you will only need to **start Ollama as explained in step 3**, and then go directly to step 5.

 ## In the chat
 Simply type to chat with the LLM!